maxmahlke/classy/docs/index.rst

       :link: public_data
       :link-type: ref

-      Who has observed spectra of (13) *Egeria*?
-In which wavelength range?
+      I have observed a spectrum of (13) *Egeria*.
+Who else has observed this asteroid?
+      In what wavelength ranges?

+      Search and explore public spectra based on spectra- and target properties.
+      68,250 public spectra and counting.

     .. grid-item-card::
       :link: public_data
       :link-type: ref

-      Automatic ingestion of relevant metadata such as flags and bibliographic references.
+      How do my spectra of the *Polana* family compare to those in the literature?

+      Combine spectra in your analysis.
+      Full bibliographic references and ingestion of metadata of public spectra.

 |br|
-:octicon:`beaker;1em` **Taxonomic classification and more.**
+:octicon:`beaker;1em` **Analyse and classify.**

 .. grid:: 2